Physical

 Most infants show no clear hand preference (left- or right-handedness) in their early years.
 Instead, many seem to alternate between favoring the right hand and

-By age 3, preschoolers have developed the large motor skills enough to participate in organized games and some sports.
-They are now capable of hopping and
+By age 3, preschoolers have developed large motor skills enough to participate in organized games and some sports.
+They are now capable of hopping and standing

-Children develop the muscular control and concentration to master some precise hand and finger movements during their fourth year of life.
-Most can manipulate scissors
+Children develop muscular control and concentration to master some precise hand and finger movements during their fourth year of life.
+Most can manipulate scissors with

-Goes upstairs and downstairs without support (40-48 Months)
+Goes Up and Down Stairs without Support (40-48 Months)

 By age 3, preschoolers have developed the large motor skills to control and direct many of their movements.
 Many are now comfortable walking up and

-At this age, children is developing both muscle control and concentration that will help them master more challenging finger and hand movements.
+At this age, children are developing both muscle control and concentration that will help them master more challenging finger and hand movements.
 References Shelov, S.

-Children develop the muscular control and concentration to master some precise hand and finger movements during their fourth year of life.
-Most can now grasp crayons
+Children develop muscular control and concentration to master some precise hand and finger movements during their fourth year of life.
+Most can now grasp crayons and

-By age 3, preschoolers have developed the large motor skills enough to participate in organized games and some sports.
-Many are now capable of throwing
+By age 3, preschoolers have developed large motor skills enough to participate in organized games and some sports.
+Many are now capable of throwing a

 By age 3, preschoolers have well-developed large motor skills.
 When learning to walk, most toddlers have difficulty moving backward.
 At this stage, children can now